 - If the mains supply cord becomes damaged, replace it with a cord with the appropriate gauge wire for the current of the bath.
-If there are any questions, call an Authorized Service Center for more information. - Before using any cleaning or decontamination method except those recommended by Hart, users should check with an Authorized Service Center to be sure that the proposed method will not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the bath may be impaired or safety hazards may arise. - The over-temperature cutout should be checked every 6 months to see that it is working properly.
-In order to check the user selected cutout, follow the controller directions (Section 8.2) for setting the cutout.
+If there are any questions, call an Authorized Hart Scientific Service Center (see Section 1.3) for more information. - Before using any cleaning or decontamination method except those recommended by Hart, users should check with an Authorized Hart Scientific Service Center (see Section 1.3) to be sure that the proposed method will not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the bath may be impaired or safety hazards may arise. - The over-temperature cutout should be checked every 6 months to see that it is working properly.
+In order to check the user selected cutout, follow the controller directions (Section 9.8) for setting the cutout.
 Both the manual and the auto reset option of the cutout should be checked.
 Set the bath temperature higher than the cutout.
 Check to see if the display flashes cutout and the temperature is decreasing.

-Note: When checking the over-temperature cutout, be sure that the temperature limits of the bath fluid are not exceeded.
-Exceeding the temperature limits of the bath fluid could cause harm to the operator, lab, and instrument. - The constant temperature bath depends upon the certain qualities of the fluid medium in order to maintain a uniform and stable temperature environment.
+Warning: When checking the over-temperature cutout, be sure that the temperature limits of the bath fluid are not exceeded.
+Exceeding the temperature limits of the bath fluid could cause harm to the operator, lab, and instrument.

+- The constant temperature bath depends upon the certain qualities of the fluid medium in order to maintain a uniform and stable temperature environment.
 Some oils change their characteristics or become dirty after a period of use.
 Always remove any foreign materials from the bath. - Silicone oils as well as others may evaporate off their lighter components over a period of time leaving the very viscous components remaining.
-In addition, some decomposition occurs which may impair the temperature stability of the bath.
+In addition, some decomposition will occur which may impair the temperature stability of the bath.
 When this happens, the fluid is generally very dark to black and viscous.
-Vegetable oils polymerize (turn plastic like) after they have been used for a time at high temperatures making them very difficult to remove.
+Vegetable oils will polymerize (turn plastic like) after they have been used for a time at high temperatures making them very difficult to remove.
 When the oil has become unusable it should be changed.
 The instructions for removing the oil is as follows.

-12.1 Draining the Bath
+Draining the Bath

 The drain is located on the back of the bath.
-See Figure 5 on page 26.
+See Figure 2 on page 23.
 Locate the drain plug on the end of the drain tube.
-The following information is helpful when draining the bath.
+This drain plug is to be fluid tight until the time of draining.
+The following information will be helpful in draining the bath.
 Always use a container capable of holding the entire load of fluid.
 Using an adequate size (about 8 gallons or 1 cubic foot), heat proof fluid container is extremely important.
 Use safety equipment as appropriate.

 - 1. Water and low viscosity fluids Drain at room temperature.
 Normal care must be taken for fluids that may have corrosive or damaging effects on the surrounding facility or equipment. - 2.
 High viscosity oils The fluid should be sufficiently low in viscosity to drain efficiently.
-Some oils such as 710 silicone oil may need to be heated to 80 C to be fluid enough to drain well.
-The viscosity affects how rapidly it drains as well as how well it flows off of the walls.
-Heat proof containers and appropriate safety equipment such as face shields, gloves and body covering should be used.
+Some oils such as 710 silicone oil may need to be heated to 80°C to be fluid enough to drain well.
+The viscosity will affect how rapidly it drains as well as how well it flows off of the walls.
+Heat proof containers and appropriate safety equipment such as face shields, gloves and body covering are recommended.

 WARNING: Extreme danger of BURNS and FIRE.
-Use safety equipment.
-Use proper equipment, and have fire safety equipment standing by.
+Use safety equipment, use proper equipment and have fire safety equipment standing by.

-13 Troubleshooting
+12 Troubleshooting

-13.1 Troubleshooting
+12.1 Troubleshooting